SteveJustin1963/tec-SCOPE/README.md

   \ Calculate necessary coordinates for precise pointing
   \ Provide user input or database selection for target objects

+\ Alignment Assistance
+: alignment-assistance
+  \ Implement alignment assistance routines to aid users in aligning the telescope accurately with celestial objects
+  \ Provide feedback or guidance during the alignment process to improve user experience

+\ Performance Optimization
+: performance-optimization
+  \ Optimize the software's performance to minimize resource usage and maximize efficiency, particularly on resource-constrained platforms like the Z80 SBC
+  \ Profile the code to identify bottlenecks and optimize critical sections for improved responsiveness

 \ Main Program Loop
 : main-loop
   initialize-telescope